Animal/animal products import and export

 - WSU IACUC policy (pdf)

-The Office of the Campus Veterinarian has licensed and accredited veterinarians on staff to issue health certificates for animals being exported.
+The Office of the Campus Veterinarian has licensed and accredited veterinarians on staff to issue health certificates for animal movement across state lines and internationally.
+Please use the Veterinary and Technical Services Request Form to request a Certificate of Veterinary Inspection (CVI).

 - Date of disposition